-Neither the original CompCert nor Quantitative CompCert do support variable stack-frame size: C features such as variable-length arrays or dynamic stack allocation (alloca special library functions) are not supported.
+Stack frame size Neither the original CompCert nor Quantitative CompCert do support variable stack-frame size: C features such as variable-length arrays or dynamic stack allocation (alloca special library functions) are not supported.
 Thus, the size of the stack frame of a Mach function can be computed statically, and can be used to define the cost metric of the program.
 Moreover, the subsequently produced assembly code does not need to use push or pop, so any change to the stack pointer is done only through pointer arithmetics.

-Quantitative CompCert currently does not support the following optional two optimization passes (that are present in the original CompCert): tail-call recognition and function inlining.
-We describe how to deal with these two optimizations in the companion TR [9] and the implementation is underway.
+Optional optimizations Quantitative CompCert currently does not support the following optional two optimization passes (that are present in the original CompCert): tail-call recognition and function inlining.
+Here we show how to deal with those passes (their implementation is underway):